ndrewtl/airspace-jekyll/_posts/2018-10-31-iris-python-data-vis.md

 ### Coordinates

-As we`ve seen, cubes need coordinate information to help us describe the underlying phenomenon.
-Typically a cube`s coordinates are accessed with the ``coords`` or ``coord`` methods.
+As we've seen, cubes need coordinate information to help us describe the underlying phenomenon.
+Typically a cube's coordinates are accessed with the `coords` or `coord` methods.
 The latter *must* return exactly one coordinate for the given parameter filters, where the former returns a list of matching coordinates, possibly of length 0.

 For example, to access the time coordinate, and print the first 4 times: